Defining acronyms in external file(s)

 ---

-Please note that this format is not really YAML; instead, the files are read as Quarto documents themselves, hence the presence of the ---
+Please note that these formats are not really YAML; instead, the files are read as Quarto documents themselves, hence the presence of the ---

 fences.